Integrated Mobilisation of People for Active Community Transformation (IMPACT)

 The Integrated Mobilisation of People for Active Community Transformation (IMPACT) Project works with communities in 3 Terai districts: Rupandehi, Kapilbastu and Parasi.
 The project supports people to recover from leprosy, obtain sustainable livelihoods and increase their inclusion in society.

-The IMPACT project’s support of the SHGs have resulted in many people with improved livelihoods, meaningful employment, and increased inclusion in their communities.
+The IMPACT project’s support of the SHGs has resulted in many people with increased self-confidence, improved livelihoods, meaningful employment, and increased inclusion in their communities.

 The Integrated Mobilisation of People for Active Community Transformation (IMPACT) Project in Nepal is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP) Thanks to ANCP, this project is able to help improve the well-being of people affected by leprosy, other neglected tropical diseases and disability in Nepal.